Download

 segment approach)

-Known bugs/constrains
+Known

 -

-The “Generate data” feature
+The “Generate data” feature can be used to

-individuals).
+generate DNA data for pairs of relatives (or unrelated individuals).
 The tools allows some advanced features, e.g. admixed founders,

 which has not been tested yet.
 However basic functionality is tested and should